Living Trust Attorney in Summerville

 Understanding Living Trusts

-Living trusts allow you to appoint a trusted individual or entity, like Main Office, as a trustee to manage your assets according to your directives.
-This arrangement not only ensures that your affairs are handled by someone you trust but also maintains continuity in asset management, even if you're unable to make decisions.
+Living trusts let you designate a trusted person or entity, such as Main Office, as a trustee to handle your assets according to your instructions.
+This arrangement ensures continuity in managing your affairs, even if you become unable to do so yourself.

 What Are The Benefits of a Living Trust?